MbqIIB/DevOps-Milestone1/README.md

 2. Nishtha Garg
 3. Shivam Gulati

 We have used Jenkins to configure the build server.
 It would also respond autmatically to post commit events and send build status emails.
+Alongwith Jenkins, we have used Tomcat, Git for Source Code Management and NPM as a package manager.

 ### Initial Jenkins Setup

 #### Step 1: Install Jenkins